Prioritizing Debt: Which Bills do I Pay First?

 - What if I cannot afford to pay my debts?

-This publication gives general advice only.
+The advice we give here is general advice only.
 If you have serious debt issues, check with other resources, including a lawyer.
-There is information about helpful resources at the end.
+We have information about helpful resources below.

 These are most important.
 You do not want to become homeless or not have enough to eat and stay healthy.

 Renters - If you do not pay rent on time, the landlord can evict you even if you have a good reason for not paying.
 Examples: you get sick, or lose your job.

 Homeowners - If you are behind on mortgage payments, you could end up in foreclosure.
 If you cannot afford your mortgage payments, find a housing counselor at 1-877-894-4663.
 If you have a low income, contact the Northwest Justice Project’s Foreclosure Prevention Unit (FPU) at 1-800-606-4819.
 For help paying rent, call 2-1-1 for names of social service agencies that might be able to help.

 You must pay your electric, gas, water and phone bills to keep these services.
 Do not wait for a shut-off notice!
 Many utility companies have payment plans where you pay the same amount each month so you can budget your money.